cldlab/cldlab.github.io/_posts/2024-11-18-ResearchTechHiring.md

 3. Undergraduate transcript (unofficial is fine).
 4. Contact information for 2 or more references.

+Please include "Research Technician Application" in the subject line of your email.

 Applications will be reviewed on a rolling basis and the position will remain open until filled.
 Applicants who apply by December 20, 2024 are assured full consideration.